Powhatan's Anthony Greenhow wins AAU indoor national championship in 200-meter dash

-Earlier this year, Anthony Greenhow had competed in the 200-meter dash in Virginia Beach, and the race was close, but he narrowly missed out on winning first place.
+Earlier this year, Anthony Greenhow competed in a 200-meter dash in Virginia Beach.
+The race was close, but he narrowly missed out on winning.
 Another competitor passed him in the curve, relegating Greenhow to a runner-up finish.

-He found what he needed on March 1 to win his first two state championships in both the 55-meter and 300-meter dash events in Lynchburg.
+He found what he needed on March 1 to win his first two state championships in the 55- and 300-meter events in Lynchburg.

 Twelve days later, he found it again to become a national champion.

-Competing in the AAU National Indoor Championships and taking on some of the best runners from across the country at the Virginia Beach Sports Center on Saturday, Greenhow passed the leader coming off of the second curve in the men’s 17-18 year old 200-meter dash and crossed the finish line a narrow .11 of a second ahead of Texas standout Nazzio John to secure the prestigious title.
+Competing in the AAU National Indoor Championships and taking on some of the best runners from across the country at the Virginia Beach Sports Center on Saturday, Greenhow passed the leader coming off of the second curve in the 17-18-year-old 200-meter dash and crossed the finish line .11 of a second ahead of Texas standout Nazzio John to secure the prestigious title.

 During Saturday’s race, Greenhow said he didn’t have the best start, but he didn’t panic.
-As a sprinter, Greenhow said you’re either a starter of a finisher – or, every once in a while, you have somebody who is both, or puts both together.
+As a sprinter, Greenhow said you’re either a starter or a finisher — or, every once in a while, you have somebody who is both or puts both together.

 Greenhow’s run on Saturday was his fastest to date in the indoor 200.
-His personal record in the outdoor 200 is currently a time of 21.31.
+His personal record in the outdoor 200 is 21.31.

 As for everything that’s come together to help Greenhow run consistently fast times, it’s all thanks to his coach, he said of Keilah Tyson.